 As soon as I met him, I could see that Chris Jaeckle was a natural perfectionist.
-This 6’3”-inch lanky man with soft demeanor puts a scrutinizing eye into everything he does at All’onda—the menu, the space, and the plating.
+This 6’3”-inch lanky man with soft demeanor focuses a scrutinizing eye into everything that goes on at All’onda—the menu, the space, and the plating.
 The entire concept has just the right feel of being modern and minimalist, but exudes the essence of being on a luxurious yacht, with ample room to breathe.
 The high ceilings upstairs are highlighted with vertically-lined wood beams, and the dishes and plating all echo the same simplicity and rustic edge.

 Eating at All’onda is a total joy.